-I’m not exactly cranking out 5.10s or anything, and I was definitely one of the weaker climbers in the group.
+I’m not exactly cranking out sporty 5.10s or anything, and I was definitely one of the weaker climbers in the group.
 But I was eager to visit a new place and increase my exposure to other aspects of climbing like sport climbing.

 The group decided to head to Bubba City that morning, which is apparently one of the most popular crags at the New.
 We hiked along power lines and then made our way down a steep trail to arrive at the base of the cliff (Sandstonia, I believe).

-Dozens and dozens of climbers were already there at this point, with virtually every route on the wall already roped up.
+Dozens and dozens of climbers were already there at this point, with virtually every route on the wall already roped up!

 Rather than stop and wait in line we opted to keep hiking along the cliff band.
 We were searching for an elusive land of moderate 5.7 – 5.9 climbs.
 It seemed like we’d arrive at a place and then realize we were further back than we thought we were…

-Along the way we also realized that we lost about half our group.
+Along the way, we also realized that we lost about half our group.
 Apparently they decided to stay at that first jam-packed crag we arrived at.

-Unfortunately we were also doing group lunches and one person was carrying the lunch food.
+Unfortunately, we were also doing group lunches and only one person was carrying the lunch food.
 They weren’t in our half of the group.
 So our group of 12 was now a group of seven.
 Some of us had snacks, but others brought none—we shared and made do with what we had.
 Lesson learned though!

 We had a few sport leaders and mostly non-sport leaders (like me), but they managed to string up a few different lines of varying difficulties.
 I tried my hand at a 5.8 climb with a finger crack, layback, with the crux right off the ground.
-I was struggling getting in even a few moves.
+I was struggling to get in even a few moves.